-Curtin also promotes religious diversity with faith-based support services provided by the Guild at our Bentley campus, and prayer rooms at some of our campuses.
+Curtin also promotes religious diversity with faith-based support services provided by the Guild at our Perth campus, and prayer rooms at some of our campuses.

 Curtin has the highest number of indigenous students of any university in Australia.
 Our Indigenous students come from all over the country to study at the Centre for Aboriginal Studies and we strive to provide relevant academic and personal support, as well as a strong sense of community.